ravendb/docs/Chapter03.rst

 	session.SaveChanges();

+You don't have to call an ``Update`` method, or track any changes yourself.
+RavenDB will do all of that for you.
 For the above example, the above example will result in the following HTTP message::

 	// PASTE HERE THE HTTP MESSAGE BEING SENT